calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-18-symmetric-key-cryptography-2.md

 	- Not for security, but for engineering purposes, see below.
 - Is DES invertible?
 	- Yes, message should be decrypted.

-But a Mangler function is *not invertible*, since it sends $4$ bits to $6$ bits during the evaluation process.
+	- But the Feistel function is not invertible, since it sends $4$ bits to $6$ bits during the evaluation process.
 Then how is decryption possible?

 ### Decryption

-Let $f$ be the Mangler function.
+Let $f$ be the Feistel function.
 We can define each round as a function $F$,

 $$
 F(L_i \parallel R_i) = R_i \parallel L_i \oplus f(R_i).